 What are the Steps for a Drug Treatment?

 The exact steps one should take vary according to the individuals’ specific needs.
-In most case the essential elements are:
+In most cases the essential elements are:

 - Intake – An evaluation and discussion of the right treatment course and options.